 Hey there sea changers, and welcome to another of my MLM reviews.
 I do these to give those of you looking to fund your sea change via the MLM world an opportunity to decided which program might be suited for you in an online environment.
-Today we investigate a well-known MLM company called Avon – You may have heard of it haha.
+Today we investigate a well-known MLM company my Avon MLM Review – You may have heard of it haha.
 I came across this in a recent post I was writing about cosmetics affiliate programs and was reminded of my mum complaining that she would love to buy more Avon products if she didn’t have to sit through those “God awful parties” to get it.
 So what is the Avon MLM?
 Is it still as it was?
 Let’s find out…

 Note: I am not a member of the Avon MLM Program (and hence make no commissions from any of the links included within this post).
 The reason for this is that I prefer to write these posts based on what a newbie would be seeing if they were interested in joining – that way I feel I can make a better judgment on what it is that these companies are offering within their programs.

 What is MLM?